-How To Make A Dice
+How to Make a Dice

 How To Make A Dice Out Of Paper

 So if you want to draw up your own dice template then draw six squares in the formation shown above.
-There are other dice template patterns that also work but I find this one easiest.
-Add in the tabs also as shown so that you can attach the sides of the cube together at each joint.
+There are other dice template patterns that also work where the squares are joined differently when the template is flat, but I find this one easiest to cut out and they all end up looking the same.

 If you do want to just make one quickly though click on the image above and it will be shown in full size.
 Download it to your computer and either print it out as it is or import the image into word and make it to the size you want (it may be a bit big as it is so you could put a couple of small ones onto a Word page).

 If you want something a bit more substantial then you could make dice out of wooden cubes.
 You can make them any size from standard small dice to be used for a board game, to large wooden dice that you can use in the garden.

 For people making a wooden dice at home it is likely to be pretty impossible to get it exactly weighted correctly.
 The best you can do is to make sure that the cubes are truly square so that there is no bias on the dice and then drill holes in the blocks as follows: